Improving the Sight

 One of the most interesting testimonials, however, comes from an article in the Deutsche Medizinische Wochenschrift.
 The author was a German Army Surgeon who presided over a test of Bates' methods with near-sighted recruits.
 The recruits were asked to discard their glasses temporarily and try to pass their marksmanship tests using Bates' exercises instead.
 The results were so excellent that visual training was officially endorsed by the German Government.

-The basis of it is quite simple.
-Sight consists of three processes: Sensing, Selecting, and Perceiving.
+The basis of it is quite simple: Sight consists of three processes: Sensing, Selecting, and Perceiving.
 Only the first of these, sensing, has anything to do with the eyes.
 Selecting and perceiving take place entirely in the brain.

 In fact, even sensing involves the brain to an extent because accomodation is performed requiring that the brain control the necessary muscles.
 After sensing has taken place, the brain must aright the image projected on the retina.
-The retinal image is upside down and there must be other corrections in the visual image--again performed by the visual centers in the brain.
+The retinal image is upside down and there must be other corrections in the visual image -- again performed by the visual centers in the brain.

-'The optical quality of the human eye is extraordinarily bad', writes Lyall Watson.
+'The optical quality of the human eye is extraordinarily bad,' writes Lyall Watson.
 'The image projected onto the retina is blurred at the edges and fades away into iridescent halos.
 All these defects are put right in the brain.'
 That being the case it is obvious that the brain must be in good working order for vision to proceed unimpaired.
 That is where Bates comes in; he contends that owing to stress our brains are not always in good working order.

 'The origin of any error of refraction,' he wrote, 'is simply a thought - a wrong thought - and its disappearance is as quick as the thought that relaxes.'
-Bates mentioned a young man who happened to be twenty-five years old and who was one of his patients.
+Bates mentioned a young man who happened to be twenty-five years old and whowas one of his patients.
 If he stared at a blank wall 'without trying to see' he showed no error in refraction.
 But if someone caused stress, for example, by saying that he was twenty-six instead of twenty-five, he became near-sighted.
 'When he stated or remembered the truth his vision was normal,' wrote Bates, 'but when he stated or imagined an error he had an error of refraction.'

 When this was first published the world was astonished.
 Since then we have learned that stress - the very same thing that appears to cause visual problems - is also responsible for high blood pressure, heart disease, allergies, asthma, stomach ulcers, and possibly even cancer.
 It is worth mentioning here that two of these - heart disease and cancer - between them are responsible for three out of every four deaths in the Western World today.
 It is, therefore, not surprising if stress affects such a delicate sense as that of sight.

-Although we do not normally notice these effects, our ancestors did and they made them a part of our folklore.
-Aldous Huxley collected numerous examples: Fear makes the world 'go black' or 'swim before our eyes'.
-We are 'numb with worry'.
 There is the proverbial seamstress who can see to thread a needle, but who cannot see to read.
 And there is the following well known effect mentioned by Arthur Edward Waite in The Mysteries of Magic.
 'If a man be bidden to look for anything by another whose will dominates, but perturbs his own and whom he fears to displease, his anxiety to find it will sometimes so confuse him that he will not see the object, though it may be under his very eyes.'

 There are several ways in which you may reverse that process.
-Dr. Forbes Winslow quotes a 'distinguished oculist' to the effect that 'light is injurious to the eyes in proportion as the red and yellow rays prevail'.
-These produce what he calls 'cerebral and visual excitement', stress in modern language, 'followed by debility of the retina'.
+Dr. Forbes Winslow quotes a 'distinguished oculist' to the effect that 'light is injurious to the eyes in proportion as the red and yellow rays prevail.'
+These produce what he calls 'cerebral and visual excitement,' stress in modern language, followed by debility of the retina.
 Lamp shades which favour calming and soothing colours, such as blue, produce less stress and better sight.

 Another technique is what Bates called central fixation.
 The average reading distance is fourteen inches.
 The best clarity is attained within a circle one half inch in diameter.
 This is the part of the printed page which produces an image at the exact center of the retina.
 The central portion of the retina is called the macula lutea and the center of the macula lutea is called the fovea centralis.